Calvin Ramsay: Liverpool

 Ramsay moved to Premier League club Liverpool in June 2022.
-He signed a five-year contract for an initial fee of £4.2m, a club record sale for Aberdeen.
+He signed a five-year contract for an initial fee of £4.2m, a club record sale for Aberdeen at the time.

-On 1 November 2022, Ramsey made his debut for Liverpool when he came on as an 87th minute substitute in the 2-0 win against Napoli in the 2022–23 UEFA Champions League.
+On 1 November 2022, Ramsay made his debut for Liverpool when he came on as an 87th minute substitute in the 2-0 win against Napoli in the 2022–23 UEFA Champions League.

 On 9 November 2022, he started his first game for Liverpool in the win against Derby County in the third round of the EFL Cup at Anfield.
 In February 2023, having made only two appearances for Liverpool's first team, Ramsay was ruled out for the rest of the 2022–23 season following surgery on an unspecified injury.

+On 29 October 2025, Ramsay made his first appearance for Liverpool in three years in a 3-0 defeat to Crystal Palace in the EFL Cup.

+2023–24: Loans to Preston North End and Bolton Wanderers

+On 13 June 2023, after having had his appearances limited for Liverpool, Ramsay was sent on loan to EFL Championship club Preston North End for the 2023–24 season.
+He was recalled by Liverpool on 15 January 2024 after making two appearances during his time with Preston, and two weeks later joined EFL League One side Bolton Wanderers on loan, following in the footsteps of his Liverpool team-mates Conor Bradley and Owen Beck, who had made the move to the Toughsheet Community Stadium in the previous season.
+He played 69 minutes with Bolton across three appearances.

+2024–25: Loans to Wigan Athletic and Kilmarnock

+On 5 June 2024, Ramsay was again sent on loan, this time to Wigan Athletic for the 2024–25 season.
+Having only made twelve appearances in all competitions across the first half of the season, he returned to Liverpool on 3 January 2025.
+Ten days later he was loaned to Scottish Premiership club Kilmarnock.
+He made eight appearances with Kilmarnock.

 International career

 Ramsay was called up to the senior Scotland squad in November 2022.
-He made his international debut on 16 November in a 2-1 friendly defeat to Turkey.
+He made his international debut on 16 November in a 2–1 friendly defeat to Turkey.